Why Should I Use Rich Text in Project Management Software?

 Even with colocated teams, research shows there are several significant benefits to incorporating emojis into your online team communications:

-- People react to them like they would react to a real human face, making conversation more personal.
+- People react to them as they would to a real human face, making conversation more personal